AustinGil/vuetensils/docs/components/Try.md

 # Try

 A utillity component to wrap around components that may or may not throw and error or reject a promise.
-Provies you with some logic to handle those errors.
+Provides you with some logic to handle those errors.

 [Source](https://github.com/Stegosource/vuetensils/blob/master/src/components/VTry/VTry.vue)